sailfishos/docs.sailfishos.org/Develop/Collaborate/Community/Bug_Coordinators.md

 2022-03-31: "Better tracking of bug report" question raised in the [Mar 31 Collaboration Meeting](https://irclogs.sailfishos.org/meetings/sailfishos-meeting/2022/sailfishos-meeting.2022-03-31-07.00.html), @pherung steps up as coordinator
 2022-03-31: [Announcement](https://forum.sailfishos.org/t/new-role-community-bug-coordinator/10935) on the Forum
 2022-04-05: (private) [Internal Discussions](https://forum.sailfishos.org/t/re-new-role-community-bug-coordinator/11032) by the new coordinator team on how to proceed
-2022-04-xx: VArious tools created to support the process
+2022-04-xx: Various tools created to support the process
 2022-04-xx: Forum Bug Report Template improved
 2022-nn-nn: Process documented on docs.sailfishos.org